 The videos are short and come with lyrics.

-Unfortunately, Flocabulary isn’t free, but they do offer a handful of videos/songs for free and a 30-day trial.
+Unfortunately, Flocabulary isn’t free, but they do offer a handful of videos/songs for free and a free trial.

 Monthly plans give you more features such as activities, reading passages, assessments, and student tracking.